 We know this already a lot of information, but we will definitely touch on the sales process itself.
 This will not be a detailed discussion, but you need to have an overview of what to expect.
 Once we have an offer, we’ll review the offer and the process with all details.

-In the end we believe in education and providing opportunity for you to move forward to the life you desire.
+In the end, we want to help you move forward to the life you desire.
 Call us (719-321-0800) or email us (email@example.com) to schedule your listing consultation.
-Click the picture below to download our Pre-Listing Guide to get detailed information about home selling steps, checklists for preparing your home, and Guidance about which investments and repairs have the best return on investment.
+Click the picture below to download our Home Selling Guide to get detailed information about home selling steps, checklists for preparing your home, and guidance about which investments and repairs have the best return on investment.